-There is some light at the end of the tunnel now that new varieties of the soy plant have been developed with low levels of anti-nutritional and allergenic proteins.
-This will also allow the elimination of the need for heat treatment, which is normally applied before using raw soybeans.
-These gene-manipulated soy species could significantly reduce or eliminate the number of intolerances of allergic response in both humans and animals.
+Now that new varieties of the soy plant have been developed with low levels of anti-nutritional and allergenic proteins, this will also allow the elimination of the need for heat treatment, which is normally applied before using raw soybeans.
+These genemanipulated soy species could significantly reduce or eliminate intolerance of allergic response in both humans and animals.